GeekyShiva/Self-Driving-Car/SRS.md

 1. **Working Professionals:** They shall be able to better utilize their time, leading to increased productivity.
 2. **Elderly and Differently Abled:** Elderly or differently abled users will benefit as it would eliminate their dependence on a hired driver, greatly simplify their mobility.
 3. **Others:** No reliance on drivers, reduced commute costs and times shall benefit the population in general.

+## 2.4 Operating Environment

+An embedded system with the following minimum specifications:

+* Operating System: Linux distribution
+* Processor: 1.2 GHz ARM processor
+* Network: 802.11n Wireless LAN
+* Memory: 1GB or more
+* GPIO Interface
+* Ability to interface with a camera
+* Ability to interface with a distance sensor
+* Ability to generate PWM signals

+**Additional Requirements:** A cloud server able to host a TensorFlow application.

+To satisfy the above requirements, we have divided the system into to MCUs, an Arduino Uno and a Raspberry Pi.

+## 2.5 Design and Implementation Constraints

+* Heavy processing power for running neural networks for classification, thus necessitating the use of a cloud platform.
+* Stable and fast internet connection, as a slow connection can cause a delay in the car’s response to its environment.
+* Huge data set so that the car can adapt to its environment.

+## 2.6 Assumption and Dependencies

+### 2.6.1 Assumptions

+* The basic assumption is that the roads are ideal with no environmental variations like potholes, rash drivers, elevation changes, changing weather conditions etc.
+* All traffic signals are clearly visible and not malfunctioning.

+### 2.6.2 Dependencies

+* Tensorflow
+* Cloud ML